Serve a Directory of Files

 tiled serve directory --public example_files

 Tiled walks the directory, identifies files that it recognizes and has Readers for.
-It watches the directory for additions, removals, and changes to the file.
+It can watch the directory for additions, removals, and changes to the file with option --watch.

 In a Python interpreter, connect with the Python client.